ESRGAN: Enhanced Super-Resolution Generative Adversarial Networks¶Star | Fork | Issue

 One of the common approaches to solving this task is to use deep convolutional neural networks capable of recovering HR images from LR ones.
 And ESRGAN (Enhanced SRGAN) is one of them.
 Key points of ESRGAN:

 SRResNet-based architecture with residual-in-residual blocks;

 Mixture of context, perceptual, and adversarial losses.
 Context and perceptual losses are used for proper image upscaling, while adversarial loss pushes neural network to the natural image manifold using a discriminator network that is trained to differentiate between the super-resolved images and original photo-realistic images.

-Pytorch, torchvision, and PIQ as main frameworks for deep learning.
+Pytorch and torchvision as main frameworks for deep learning;